normai/purpleterms/docs/notes.md

    with broken version `oTerm._inputLine.textContent = oTerm._inputLine.textPrefix;`,
    then fixed `oTerm._inputLine.textContent = oTerm._inputLine.textPrefix ? oTerm._inputLine.textPrefix : '';`

+- On multi-instance pages with IE, the cursors are sometimes blinking in all boxes, which can make it puzzling to see, which of them is the responsive one.

 Search for `20210512°1317` to get a list of the involved locations.